stevenpersia/captain-hook/README.md

 ### `useFetch` - [View code](https://github.com/stevenpersia/captain-hook/blob/master/useFetch.js)

-Useful hook if you want to fetch data from a url.
+Useful hook if you want to fetch data.

 #### How to use